Ventricular Septal Defect Surgery for Children

 permanently cure the VSD.
 No activity restrictions will be needed.
 After the procedure

 in the hospital, you can generally expect the following:

-Your child may spend several hours in a recovery room.
+Your child may spend a few hours in a recovery room.
 Or the

-surgery team may take him or her straight to the intensive care unit (ICU).
+surgery team may take them straight to the intensive care unit (ICU).

 Healthcare staff will closely watch your child's heart rate,

 Your child will get pain medicine if needed.

 Your child’s healthcare provider may order follow-up tests,